-My pen name is James Thomasos and I’m an Molecular Biologist who enjoys writing.
-I don’t read nearly as much as I should, I play too many video games and watch WAY too much Anime.
-My creative process always starts with the words, “Wouldn’t it be cool if…?” and my favourite thing to write about is badass women doing badass things.
+My pen name is James Thomasos and I’m a Molecular Biologist & Biochemist who enjoys writing.
+I don’t read nearly as much as I should, I play too many video games and watch way too much Anime.
+My favourite thing to write about is badass ladies doing badass things.

 Where do I even start with THIS Creation Myth?

 Early on in my PhD training – as a nice distraction from all of the constant scientific writing – I liked to kick around ideas for fictional writing in my head.
 Of course it was nothing I had particularly much time to engage with, but a fun distraction nonetheless.
 I’ve always sort of done that: telling myself stories.
 Creating and destroying entire worlds and universes in my head.
 I rarely wrote any of it down, although some ideas did stick with me.

 One day, I was supposed to be writing some scientific review on… something?
 Probably glycoimmunology.
 I needed a break, but if I stopped to play video games I would never get back to writing for that day and I had a deadline coming up.
 So to do something a little different – but still keep myself in writing mode – I started actually writing down a bunch of world building ideas I’d had recently (read: the last few years).
 This little ‘fiction break’ technique worked really well for me, so I kept on doing it.
 The ideas kept on flowing, so I kept on planning little by little over the course of years.
 I even wrote a few excerpts: ‘The Eyeball Detective and The Bonesaw’ and ‘Iris and Amber Meet’.
 I showed them to a friend of mine who acted as the editor for all of my scientific manuscripts through my PhD training as well as my now wife and both of them were interested in hearing more about these characters.